Don Rickles: Mid-career

-1980s–1990s

 In the early 1980s, Rickles began to perform with Steve Lawrence in concerts in Las Vegas.
 In 1983, the duo co-hosted Foul-Ups, Bleeps & Blunders, an imitation of TV's Bloopers & Practical Jokes.
 In 1982, he was in "Death of a Lodger", an episode of Archie Bunker's Place.
 In 1985, when Frank Sinatra was asked to organize and perform at Ronald Reagan's second presidential inaugural celebration, he insisted Rickles be allowed to perform and do it unrehearsed.
-Rickles considered this performance the highlight of his career.
+Rickles considered this performance the highpoint of his career.

 In 1990, he appeared in the second-season episode of Tales from the Crypt titled "The Ventriloquist's Dummy".
 In 1992, he was cast in Innocent Blood, directed by John Landis.
 In his memoir, Rickles wrote that he recalled Landis was a "production assistant" to Brian G. Hutton during the filming of Kelly's Heroes.
 During the filming of Innocent Blood, Rickles would kid Landis by ordering him to get coffee or to run other errands befitting his one-time "gofer" status.

 In 1993, Rickles starred in another short-lived sitcom titled Daddy Dearest, with Richard Lewis.
-In 1995, he portrayed Billy Sherbert in Casino and voiced Mr. Potato Head in the Disney film Toy Story; he reprised the latter role in the 1999 sequel Toy Story 2.
+In 1995, he played Billy Sherbert in the Universal Pictures film Casino and voiced Mr. Potato Head in the Disney and Pixar film Toy Story.
+He reprised his role as Mr. Potato Head in Toy Story 2 (1999).
 Rickles starred as George Wilson in 1998's Dennis the Menace Strikes Again; that same year, he portrayed a film theater manager in Dirty Work and voiced Cornwall, one of the heads of a two-headed dragon, in Quest for Camelot.
+In 1999, he briefly appeared in a fictionalized form in The Simpsons episode "Viva Ned Flanders".